 Is there an ATM nearby?

-There are two Bank of America ATM machines on the first floor of the Pavilion Building.
+There are Bank of America and Citizens Bank ATM machines at the hospital.

 Is there a telephone nearby?